Portal 2 Mac Review

 The gameplay is simple.
 The portal gun can open a two-way portal, through which you teleport.
 Some of the levels used in the original are once again used here, but you can clearly see that the facility is in a state of decay and is close to ruin.
 The broken facility lends an air of suspense and drama as you gingerly pick your way through the remains and advance through the game.

-GLaDOS, with her dark humor adds a new dimension to the game, and Wheatley is a confused friend who tries his best to help.
+GLaDOS, with her dark humor, adds a new dimension to the game, and Wheatley is a confused friend who tries his best to help.
 The challenges get progressively harder as you make your way through the game.
 The levels are designed so that each room challenges the players in different ways.
 New gameplay elements are introduced as you progress through the rooms, so it never gets boring or repetitive.

 The multiplayer co-op mode is a completely different kettle of fish.
 Although only two players can play at a time, the challenges two players face to pass through a room is complex and forces you to communicate with your partner.
 Completing a challenge is extremely satisfying as GLaDOS continues to insult you with her sarcastic comments.
 With voice chat enabled through Steam and the ability to communicate with your colleague using on-screen symbols, it is still hard to communicate to your partner your idea of completing the challenge, so it’s never easy.
 I found this extremely addicting.

-With the introduction of the Steam workshop, which enables the community to craft and create their own levels, there is always something new to add to your Portal experience, this adds real replay value to the game.
+With the introduction of the Steam workshop, which enables the community to craft and create its own levels, there is always something new to add to your Portal experience, this adds real replay value to the game.

 Although the focus is on gameplay, the graphics aren’t exactly shoddy.
 Sharp, neat and somber, the atmosphere of the dilapidated facility is bought out brilliantly.
 While not the best looking game out there, it still looks great, once again proving Valve knows how to make great games and make them look good.